RunzheZ/Git/Git_Udemy.md

 cd GitHub
 unzip ~/Downloads/initializr-verekia-4.0.zip
 ls
-mv initializr web-project       # rename project cd web-project ls                              # assume this is our project git status git add .                       # add all the new files git commit -m "My first commit, inline" git status rm -rf .git                      # remove .git documents, can't manage the files by Git cd ..
+mv initializr web-project       # rename project ！！！ It's a good way to remane cd web-project ls                              # assume this is our project git init                        # Git will initialize a new repository using the current folder and current directory ls -al                          # we can find the .git folder git status git add .                       # add all the new files recursively git commit -m "My first commit, inline"     # the git commit useing the  "-m" option to add commit message instead of using text editor git status rm -rf .git                      # remove .git documents, can't manage the files by Git cd ..